whoiscove/C-ogutu/README.md

 - 👋 Hi, I’m @C-ogutu
-- 👀 I’m interested in coding anything and everything in this world
+- 👀 I’m a front-end developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning some backend so as to go fullstack!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything and everything related to dev
-- 📫 How to reach me ...
+- 📫 How to reach me Mail: whoiscove@gmail.com

 <!---
 C-ogutu/C-ogutu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.